 2008 – Concrete repairs were made to the top of the southeast flume wall; the wall’s low spots were raised to prevent flume water from overflowing into the south east Mill wall.

 2009, March – The Flume Wall Sealing Project occurs, and the blue max coating is applied.

 2009, December – On the second floor the ceiling timber beams are replaced, Gibson Timber Frames is hired to address issues of a growing long term crack.

 2006 to 2010 – Window Restoration Project, Greg Toner completes the restoration of 37 sets of windows in the mill.
 Since the window restoration project in 2010, further restoration has been required on the windows.
 Thanks to funding provided by the City of Ottawa this has been possible.
 Work began in 2016 and continues by Rip Fletcher.

-2011 – The Fire Suppression (Sprinkler) System was installed, adding an extra layer of protection to the mill in case of a serious fire.
+2011 – The fire suppression system (sprinkler) was installed by Yates, adding an extra layer of protection to the mill in case of a serious fire.

-2014, August to November – Flume and Exterior East and North Wall Masonry and Mortar Repair Project – river bottom to base of first windows, complete replacement of exterior flume river wall.
-Also included Norcan refurbishing, painting and alignment of all turbines and complete cleanout of all flume and turbine room debris by Badger Daylighting Inc.
+2014, August to November – Flume and exterior east and north wall masonry and Mortar Repair Project – river bottom to the base of first windows, complete replacement of exterior flume river wall.
+Norcan refurbishing, painting and aligning of all turbines and complete cleanout of all flume and turbine room debris by Badger Daylighting Inc.

-2014, December to 2015, spring – Installation, of New Cedar Deck and Archway on Fume Exterior
+2014, December to 2015, Spring – Installation, of new cedar deck and archway on flume exterior

-2019, spring – The third floor grain elevator is repaired and restored by heritage carpenter Jack Forsberg and his team.
+2019, Spring – The third-floor grist elevator is repaired and restored by heritage carpenter Jack Forsberg and his team.